Starmer says Labour is on path to majority as Sunak voices ‘disappointment’

 To the cheers of Labour activists in Medway, Sir Keir said: “You didn’t just get it over the line, you blew the doors off.”

-He said there have been “fantastic results across the country” in “battlegrounds” and “places we need to win”, citing victories in Plymouth, Stoke and Middlesbrough.
+He said there have been “fantastic results across the country” in “places we need to win”, citing victories in Plymouth, Stoke and Middlesbrough.

 Sir Keir said Labour has made a “positive case” on how it would help people with the cost-of-living crisis as Mr Sunak “said nothing”.

-“We’ve changed our party.
+The Labour leader said: “We’ve changed our party.
 We’ve won the trust, the confidence, of voters, and now we can go on to change our country.
 Change is possible.
-A better Britain is possible,” he said.
+A better Britain is possible.”

+Polling expert Professor Sir John Curtice told the PA news agency the “jury is still out” on whether Labour as a party has made progress and said it is not experiencing the level of success seen ahead of Sir Tony Blair’s 1997 landslide.

+“Labour are going to have their biggest lead over the Conservatives in terms of votes than at any point since 2010 but it’s going to be as much to do with the Conservatives being down as much as it is Labour being up,” he said.

 Government minister and local MP Johnny Mercer said Labour gaining control of Plymouth, where the Tories had run a minority administration, was “terrible” – before the opposition seized another battleground with Stoke-on-Trent.